SnowflakePowered/awagame/Readme.md

 Output to a JSON file rather than an SQLite database.
 The resulting JSON object has the same schema as the SQLite table, but the records are keyed on the game's SHA1 hash.

+###Downloader Usage
+awagame can be used to download DAT files from online sources.
+Use only one parameter at a time.

+###--download-redump

+Downloads all DAT files from redump.org

+###--download-tosec

+Downloads the latest TOSEC DAT package from tosecdev.com.
+This is a rather large file so please wait a bit while it downloads.

+###---download-nointro

+Downloads all Parent/Clone XML DAT files from datomatic.nointro.org.
+Due to No Intro throttling after too many downloads, using this option will take a very long time.
 Schema
 ---------